India Aims For The World's Biggest Health Care Overhaul

 But on a July 30 visit to the Nashik facility, NPR found that every patient we approached expressed satisfaction with their care.

 "Because it's totally free," explains the hospital's director, Dr. Suresh Jagdale.
-His hospital serves the poorest Indians, whom he says feel lucky to get any care at all.
+His hospital serves the poorest Indians, who he says feel lucky to get any care at all.

 When he needs care, he comes here himself, he adds.